icantluvv/test1/README.md

   1. Yandex Cloud Function as serverless solution for requests instead of REST API backend

 Deploy:
-  1. Project has been deployed with Yandex Compute Cloude (ubuntu OS, docker)
+  1. Project has been deployed with Yandex Compute Cloud (ubuntu OS, docker)

 Interesting details:
   1. Use Material UI React tool kit